SonarSource/sonarqube-scan-action/README.md

 * Your code is built with Gradle.
 Read the documentation about our [Scanner for Gradle](https://redirect.sonarsource.com/doc/gradle.html).
 * You want to analyze a .NET solution.
 Read the documentation about our [Scanner for .NET](https://redirect.sonarsource.com/doc/install-configure-scanner-msbuild.html).
 * You want to analyze C or C++ code.
 Starting from SonarQube 10.6, this GitHub Action will scan C and C++ out of the box.
 If you want to have better control over the scan configuration/setup, you can switch to the [SonarQube C and C++](https://github.com/SonarSource/sonarqube-github-c-cpp) GitHub Action.
+* You want to analyze Dart code.
+Read the documentation about our [Scanner for CLI](https://docs.sonarsource.com/sonarqube/latest/analyzing-source-code/scanners/sonarscanner/).

 ## Error cleaning up workspace